Salon business plan for starting your own salon service

 Our major customers will be the young and adult men and women of our society.
 Besides them, senior citizens and teens are also expected to avail our services.

 Our target is to become the most renowned salon in our vicinity and to establish an average repeat customer rate of 60% by the end of the first year.

 3.1 Company Owner

 Julia’s Saloon will be owned by Julia Fox.
 Julia is a graduate in social sciences.
-She has taken many courses related to beauty works.
+She has taken many courses related to works.
 After working for three years in Sports Clips she has gained expertise in hair care and styling.

 3.2 Why the salon business is being started

-Julia has always remained interested in beauty and cosmetics works.
+Julia has always remained interested in cosmetics works.
 It was due to her passion and interest in the industry that she got a job in a top company.
 As Julia wanted to start a salon she took several courses relevant to the field while she was in her college.

-A few months ago she started exploring business plans for beauty salons and finally decided to initiate her own salon to generate profit through a business that is solely her passion.
-She believes that exceptional mission statement for a salon can lead her to the success, she is looking for.
+A few months ago she started exploring salon business plans and finally decided to initiate her own salon to generate profit through a business that is solely her passion.
+She believes that an exceptional mission statement for a salon can lead her to the success, she is looking for.

 3.3 How the salon business will be started

 Julia decided to rent a large ground story to convert it into a salon.
 For writing a salon business plan, she decided to hire a marketing and financial expert.